usnationalarchives/social-media-strategy/pages/goal4.md

       Campaign Planning
       </td>
       <td style="vertical-align:top">
-      Connect offices with each other to better coordinate across the agency and create strong flagship campaigns that NARA owns and other organizations join us in
+      Connect offices with each other to better coordinate across the agency and create strong flagship campaigns that NARA owns and other organizations join us in.
       </td>
     </tr>
     <tr>